 - 1/4 cup dutch-processed cocoa powder

-In the bowl of a stand mixer (or with a hand mixer), beat together butter, sugar, salt, vanilla extract and baking powder on medium high speed until pale and smooth, about 3-4 minutes.
+- In the bowl of a stand mixer (or with a hand mixer), beat together butter, sugar, salt, vanilla extract and baking powder on medium high speed until pale and smooth, about 3-4 minutes.

-Add flour, espresso powder and cocoa powder and mix on low speed until just combined.
+- Add flour, espresso powder and cocoa powder and mix on low speed until just combined.
 Add almonds and mix for another 30 seconds, or stir in until evenly distributed.

-Using a bowl scraper or silicone spatula, transfer the dough to a large baking sheet lined with parchment or a silicone baking mat.
-For large biscotti, shape dough into one log, about 9 x 4 inches (it should be about 3/4 inch thick).
-For smaller biscotti, shape into two logs, about 9 x 2 inches.
+- Using a bowl scraper or silicone spatula, transfer the dough to a large baking sheet lined with parchment or a silicone baking mat.
+To make 12 large biscotti, shape dough into one log, about 9 x 4 inches (it should be about 3/4 inch thick).
+To make 24 smaller biscotti, shape into two logs, about 9 x 2 inches.
 Set the logs at least 2 inches apart because they will spread while baking.
 I find it helpful to dampen my hands when shaping the dough, since it is very sticky.

-Remove the log(s) to a countertop and slice (diagonally if you wish) with a serrated bread knife.
+- Remove the log(s) to a cutting board and slice on the bias with a sharp knife or a serrated bread knife.
 A straight down motion, or a sawing motion with the serrrated knife works well.
-Place the cookies back on the baking sheet and bake for another 20-25 minutes (smaller cookies will need a little less time), until they feel quite dry.
+Place the cookies back on the baking sheet with space between them, and bake for another 20-25 minutes (smaller cookies will need a little less time), until they feel quite dry.